Wiki · Concept · Last reviewed June 19, 2026

 Chollet introduced the Abstraction and Reasoning Corpus in the 2019 paper On the Measure of Intelligence.
 The paper criticized evaluation regimes that reward high performance on known task distributions while saying too little about whether a system can adapt to unfamiliar problems.

-The original ARC tasks use simple colored grids rather than language, web knowledge, or real-world facts.
-That design tries to isolate a particular problem: can a system form and apply a compact abstraction from a small number of demonstrations?
+The original ARC-AGI-1 benchmark consists of 800 puzzle-like grid tasks in its public training and public evaluation sets, with later semi-private and private evaluation sets used for leaderboard and competition scoring.
+The tasks use simple colored grids rather than language, web knowledge, or real-world facts.
+The design tries to isolate a narrow but important question: can a system form and apply a compact abstraction from a small number of demonstrations, using priors similar enough to the ones humans bring to simple visual reasoning?

 Task Design

-ARC-AGI-1 tasks are visual transformation problems.
+ARC-AGI-1 and ARC-AGI-2 tasks are visual transformation problems.
 A task usually shows a small number of paired training examples and then a test input.
-The solver must infer the relevant rule from the examples and produce the correct output grid.
+In the official technical guide, the underlying files are JSON lists of integer grids that can be visualized as colors; a successful answer must match the expected output's shape, colors, and positions.

 This makes ARC different from many language-model benchmarks.
 It is not mainly asking whether a model knows a fact, recognizes a familiar exam format, or can imitate a common text pattern.
 It is asking whether the system can infer a new procedure under severe data scarcity.